EN

 Maurits Goudeket was a teacher at the Jewish Lyceum.
 After the war he was for some time a board member of the Liberal Jewish Congregation in Amsterdam.

 After the five-year HBS, Maurits (Mau) Goudeket studied mathematics and physics.
 During his service in the anti-aircraft artillery, he attended an officer's training course.[1]
 After his studies, he was an assistant to a professor.[2]
 On 23 October 1940, he signed a declaration that he had more than two Jewish grandparents.[3]
-On 29 January 1941, he received his doctorate for a chemistry dissertation.[4]
+On 29 January 1941, he obtained his doctorate in physics from the University of Amsterdam (UvA).[4]
 Because of the anti-Jewish measures, he had to leave his job and went to work as a teacher at the Jewish Lyceum.[5]

-The Nieuw Israelietisch Weekblad of 9 November 1945 published an advertisement in which the Verbond van liberaal-religieuze Joden (Association of Liberal Religious Jews) called on members of the former Liberaal Joodse Gemeente (Liberal Jewish Community; LJG) to help re-establish the LJG.
+The Nieuw Israelietisch Weekblad of 9 November 1945 published an advertisement in which the Verbond van Liberaal Religieuze Joden in Nederland (Association of Liberal Religious Jews in the Netherlands) called on members of the former Liberaal Joodse Gemeente (Liberal Jewish Community; LJG) to help re-establish the LJG.
 Goudeket was a board member.
-Those interested could report to Goudeket.[7]
-On 17 November 1945 Otto Frank sent him a postcard in which he stated that he was interested in doing so.[8]
+Those interested could report to Goudeket.[8]
+On 17 November 1945 Otto Frank sent him a postcard in which he stated that he was interested in doing so.[9]

-In 1947 Otto Frank sent a copy of Het Achterhuis to Goudeket, who at that time was living and working in Curaçao.
+In 1947 Otto Frank sent a copy of Het Achterhuis to Goudeket.
 Goudeket sent him an extensive letter of thanks on 8 August 1947.
-In it he also wrote how unfortunate it was that the new Amsterdam LJG had already fallen into disarray.[9]
+In it he also wrote how unfortunate it was that the new Amsterdam LJG had already fallen into disarray.[10]
 He was referring to internal conflicts between various parties involved.

 Footnotes